daneshrao/openinnovations-ai-project/Automations/Microservices-deployment.md

 ### 7. **SonarQube**
    - **Role**: Code Quality and Security Analysis
-   - **Purpose**: SonarQube scans the code for potential bugs, vulnerabilities, and code smells before Jenkins proceeds with the build process.
+   - **Purpose**: SonarQube scans the code for potential bugs, vulnerabilities, and code smells before Jenkins proceeds with the build process if the quality gate conditions are met, else the build process is halted.

-## Workflow
+## High Level Workflow

 ### 1. **Code Commitment in GitLab**
    - **Step Description**:
      - Developers work on feature branches and commit code changes to the GitLab repository.
-This repository contains the application code, Dockerfile, and Helm charts.
+This repository contains the application code, Dockerfile etc.
      - A GitLab webhook triggers a Jenkins pipeline upon code commit.

 ### 2. **Code Build by Jenkins**